Potelo/Permissions/README.md

 ## Thank you!

 Thank you Mrterryh for initiating this package.
-Thank you for you if you're using this package.
+Thank you if you're using this package.